TBM-3 Avenger TBM

 Restored to flying condition

-The C-45 Expeditor was the military versin of the Beechcraft 18.
+The C-45 Expeditor was the military version of the Beechcraft 18.
 First used as a civil aircraft, it was adopted by the military with little modification and used to transport officers or small amounts of cargo from base to base.
-Other military models of the “Twin Beech” included the F-2 photographic reconnaissance version, the AT-7 navigation trainer, and the AT-11 bombardier trainer – which sported a radically redesigned plexiglas nose for practicing with the Norden Bombsight.
+Other military models of the “Twin Beech” included the F-2 photographic reconnaissance version, the AT-7 navigation trainer, and the AT-11 bombardier trainer – which sported a radically redesigned plexiglass nose for practicing with the Norden Bombsight.
 The Navy used their JRB and SNB models for similar roles.

 After the war, C-45s served as “Bugsmashers” – allowing desk-bound officers to get just enough hours in the air to earn their flight pay.
 Many were later sold to civilian owners and became the first wave of the new trend of private business aircraft.